-^{} Students must take a minimum of 3 credits in each category and at least 6 in two categories of student's choice, for a total of 18 credit hours in general education.
+- Students must take a minimum of 3 credits in each category and at least 6 in two categories of student's choice, for a total of 18 credit hours in general education. - Note: A minimum of 60 credit hours is required for the degree.